-Welcome to Lakeland Community College's department of nuclear engineering technologies.
-The mission of the nuclear engineering technologies Program is to provide educational requirements in an Associate Degree program for prospective nuclear plant workers at the technician, maintenance, and non-licensed operations level based on the utility initial training programs accredited by the Institute of Nuclear Power Operations (INPO).
+Lakeland's nuclear engineering technologies program provides educational requirements in an associate degree program for prospective nuclear plant workers at the technician, maintenance, and non-licensed operations level.
+Our degree is based on the utility initial training programs accredited by the Institute of Nuclear Power Operations (INPO).

-A large percentage of the employees at FirstEnergy's nuclear power plants are nearing retirement age.
-The need to train a new generation of nuclear engineers and technicians is not unique to FirstEnergy.
+A large percentage of the employees at nuclear power plants are nearing retirement age.
+The need to train a new generation of nuclear engineers and technicians is not unique to Northeast Ohio and our Energy Harbor powerplant in Perry.
 It is an industry problem with statistics indicating a need for more than 50,000 new employees over the next decade.

-To help address this problem on a local level, FirstEnergy Nuclear Operating Company (FENOC) and Lakeland established a 2-year Associate of Applied Science (AAS) degree in nuclear engineering technology.
+To help address this problem on a local level Lakeland established a two-year Associate of Applied Science (AAS) degree in nuclear engineering technology.

 The technical course curriculum is designed to train students to become technicians in operations, mechanical maintenance, electrical maintenance, chemistry or health physics.
 The program would also prepare students for employment as a maintenance technician in any manufacturing or production facility.
 More than 100 nuclear power plants exist in the United States and graduates of this program would be trained to work at any domestic nuclear power plant.